Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 Prior to visiting your GP, it may be useful to write down your worries, fears and concerns and any questions that you may have.

 The majority of GPs will take a history, examine the ears with an otoscope (a magnified light source), remove wax, treat any underlying infections, and provide advice and reassurance.
 Some may perform other investigations such as a blood pressure check.
-Some will refer on to support groups and give information leaflets or suggest that you contact the British Tinnitus Association.
+Some will refer on to support groups and give information leaflets or suggest that you contact Tinnitus UK.
 A few may prescribe medication.

 If your tinnitus is distressing, unilateral (in one ear only), pulsatile (in time with your heartbeat or other rhythms) or if you have other symptoms such as hearing loss, it is usual to be referred to a tinnitus clinic within a hospital ENT or Audiology Department.
 Some hospital departments or private tinnitus clinics may accept self-referrals.

 In the absence of a cure, many people with tinnitus are told that there is no treatment available and they should “learn to live with it.”
-The BTA believes this is not acceptable or true.
+Tinnitus UK believes this is not acceptable or true.
 Don’t be afraid to ask your GP for a referral if none is forthcoming or if you have more questions about your tinnitus.

-The British Tinnitus Association provides the following information on things that can help with Tinnitus:
+Tinnitus UK provides the following information on things that can help with Tinnitus:

 Things that can help